Anteosaurus: South Africa

 The fossils of Anteosaurus magnificus come mainly from the Abrahamskraal Formation as well as from the basal part of the Teekloof Formation of the Beaufort Group in the Karoo Basin, South Africa.
-The species appears in the middle part of the Abrahamskraal Formation (Kornplaats member) and continues in the rest of the formation (Swaerskraal, Moordenaars, and Kareskraal members).
-Its last representatives come from the base of the Teekloof formation (in the lower strata of the Poortjie member).
-More than 30 localities are known, most of them being localized in the Western Cape province (Beaufort West, Prince Albert and Laingsburg).
-Some localities are also known near the towns of Sutherland and Fraserburg in the southern end of the Northern Cape province (Karoo Hoogland). and at least one specimen (BP/1/7061) was found near Grahamstown in the Eastern Cape Province (Makana).
+The species appears in the middle part of the Abrahamskraal Formation (Koornplaats member) and continues in the rest of the formation (Swaerskraal, Moordenaars, and Karelskraal members).
+Its last representatives come from the base of the Teekloof Formation (in the lower strata of the Poortjie member).
+More than 30 localities are known, mostly being localized in the Western Cape province (Beaufort West, Prince Albert and Laingsburg).
+Some localities are also known near the towns of Sutherland and Fraserburg in the southern end of the Northern Cape province (Karoo Hoogland).
+At least one specimen (BP/1/7061) was found near Grahamstown in the Eastern Cape Province (Makana).
 (Note: This specimen was originally discovered in the Koonap Formation which was considered a lateral equivalent of the Abrahamskraal Formation east of the 24th meridian east.
-The two formations were amalgamated in 2016 because lithologically indistinguishable (cf. references Cole & al. 2016).)
+The two formations were amalgamated in 2016 because the two were lithologically indistinguishable.)
 A skull discovered in the same province in 2001 was also tentatively ascribed to a juvenile specimen of Anteosaurus.
-However, the complete preparation of this skull, made later, revealed that it belonged to a tapinocephalid dinocephalian.
-(Note: This skull was first attributed to Moschops capensis before being reassigned to Moschognathus whaitsi in 2020 by Saniye Neumann in a thesis work (cf. references).)
+However, the complete preparation of this skull revealed that it belonged to a tapinocephalid dinocephalian.
+(Note: This skull was first attributed to Moschops capensis before being reassigned to Moschognathus whaitsi in 2020 by Saniye Neumann in a thesis.)